 Jerusha Ellis is an Education Specialist and Medical Illustrator with the de Souza Institute at the University Health Network (UHN) in Toronto.
 At the de Souza Institute, Jerusha is part of the team that creates online continuing education courses in oncology and palliative care, as well as patient education websites.

 Before working at UHN, Jerusha worked as a teaching assistant in the human anatomy course at the Ontario College of Art and Design University (OCADU), leading joint movement and surface anatomy tutorials with life models and assisting with anatomy prosection labs at the University of Toronto.

-Jerusha has collaborated with oncologists, psychiatrists, surgeons, oncology nurses, and patients in the development of illustrated educational resources.
+Jerusha has collaborated with oncologists, psychiatrists, surgeons, oncology nurses, social workers, and patients in the development of illustrated educational resources.
 She designs her illustrations and educational media with the audience’s educational needs at the forefront, whether it be health care professionals, students, patients, or a general audience.
 She has training in plain language medical writing for patients, and in researching best practices in education for her target audience.

-Convergence Healthcare Education Conference, Toronto, ON.
+Convergence Healthcare Education Conference, Michener Institute (Virtual Conference)

 “Designing Meaningful Clinical Scenario Questions for eLearning” Slide presentation with Komal Patel, RN(EC), MN, CON(C), CHPCN(C), GNC(C)

 “Patient Teaching for Oral Chemotherapy and Biotherapy: The creation and evaluation of two companion online resources for healthcare providers and patients” Slide presentation with Dr. Jiahui Wong, PhD.

 Casey House Fall Symposium: HIV/AIDS and Health Care, Toronto, ON.